WhereIM/app-ios/Pods/GRDB.swift/README.md

 let pattern = FTS3Pattern(matchingAnyTokenIn: "*") // nil
 ```

+> :warning: **Warning**: when GRDB uses the SQLite library that ships with the host system, those three initializers do not work until iOS 8.2 and macOS 10.10.
+Don't use them if your application targets previous systems.

 FTS3Pattern are regular [values](#values).
-You can use them as query [arguments](http://cocoadocs.org/docsets/GRDB.swift/0.101.1/Structs/StatementArguments.html):
+You can use them as query [arguments](http://cocoadocs.org/docsets/GRDB.swift/0.102.0/Structs/StatementArguments.html):

 ```swift
 let documents = try Document.fetchAll(db,